How to Configure Gmail for Device Notifications

 Since that “minimal change” configuration test didn’t result in any change in the emails, I reconfigured it back to our “desired” configuration with LOADS of stuff changed.
 No emails, but we had eveything else working includig our existing NVR happily recording!

-The side benefit of doing this was that through the NVR’s web interfaece – which is accessible remotely through our firewall – we can happily monitor all 8 cameras simultaenously using the NVRs 9-up view.
+The side benefit of doing this was that through the NVR’s web interfaece – which is accessible remotely through our firewall – we can happily all 8 cameras simultaenously using the NVRs 9-up view.
 We can also, do the usual such pick a single camera stream, make it full screen. digitally zoom in and out etc. All done just by logging into the NVR.

 That was just over a week ago and a few well deserved days off work…